UX Heuristics Framework

 - Marketing-speak creates friction; plain language removes it

-- Unfamiliar categories and labels force users to stop and interpret
+- Unfamiliar categories force users to stop and interpret

 Product applications: